-H. MAINTAINING THE PROPERTY
+2. MAINTAINING THE PROPERTY

 All maintenance work performed at Housing Authority properties can be categorized by the source of the work.
-Each piece of work originates from a particular source -- an emergency, the routine maintenance schedule, the preventive maintenance schedule, a unit inspection, a unit turnover, or a resident request.
+Each piece of work originates from either anemergency, routine maintenance schedule, preventive maintenance schedule, unit inspection, unit turnover, or a resident request.